swizzin/docs.swizzin.ltd/docs/guides/troubleshooting.md

 Consider using a Dynamic DNS (DDNS) provider like the swizzin-available [Duck DNS](/applications/duckdns) for your home IP to gain a free domain that can be used for something such as letsencrypt.

-## Staring from scratch
+## Starting from scratch
 We generally advise against this scenario as you lose the opportunity to learn from the mistakes that happened somewhere along the line.
-This knowledge can help you save time and restore the functionality of the system in case it goes ver awry.
-Please attempt the steps above first before nuking the system.
+This experience can help you save time in the future and restore the functionality of the system in case it goes very awry on your own. **Please attempt the steps above first before nuking the system.
+We will happily guide you through the process on Discord if you're up for it.**

 There is currently no convenient way to uninstall the entire swizzin suite and return all files and settings to their byte-for-byte original state.
+You can, however, attempt to remove all the treaces it can leave on your system in order to be able to re-staret without trying to lose everything.

 If you are having problems with a specific application, we advise to re-install that application first, and if necessary the underlying dependencies (these could be `nginx`, `rtorrent`, or others depending on the application).
 Remember to also remove any additional users you created.

-You can also attempt to remove swizzin by removing every app you have installed, and then removing the following files and directories recursively.
+You can also attempt to remove swizzin by removing every app you have installed through it as well as any loose configuration files and directories that belong to it; and then removing the following files and directories recursively.

-**Please be careful to not remove anything else by accident, those mistakes are often irrecoverable.**
+**Please be careful to not remove anything else by accident, those mistakes could be irrecoverable.**

 - `/etc/swizzin`
 - `/usr/local/bin/swizzin`
 - `/install/`
 - `/root/logs/`
+- `/root/swizzin/`
 - `/etc/htpasswd`
 - `/etc/htpasswd.d`
 - `/etc/sudoers.d`
 - Any file under `/root/` which ends in `.info`

-If you would truly prefer to like to star from scratch, it is best to completely reformat and re-install your OS this will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.
+If you would truly prefer to start from scratch, it is best to completely reformat and re-install your OS.
+This will allow you to determine whether the issues you were facing were inside or outside the operating system much faster.

 If you are re-installing your OS, we recommend to use the latest LTS version of the distribution of your choice.